A statement from the Rector

 - Community Outreach: Many of our neighbours will be feeling lonely, isolated or even imprisoned.
 If you are aware of a need you can’t help with, please let me know.
 If you could offer help but need support of some sort (for example: you can go shopping for people but need petrol money), please let me know.

 - Prayer: We can all pray all the time whether we’re together or alone.
 St Thomas’s is remaining open during daylight hours for private prayer.
 Also, as you know, we’ve recently launched Friday 45 – three-quarters of an hour of prayer on Friday evenings.
-We’re looking at how we can do this online which of course makes it easier for people who find it difficult to get out in the evening or who are not quite sure what they would be going to!
+We’re doing this online which of course makes it easier for people who find it difficult to get out in the evening or who are not quite sure what they would be going to!

 - Support for each other: Some of us will really struggle with isolation, so it would be wonderful if we can find ways of connecting and encouraging each other whilst we are physically separated.
 The natural opportunity to catch up on a Sunday is no longer there, so could you commit to one or all of the following?